igem-fau/website/content/project/experiments.md

  **Gelextraction**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

-We were not interested of the whole sample but just parts of it.
+Gelextraction was performed to isolate specific DNA fragments from agarose gels.
-Thereby, with the help of a gelextraction it was possible for us to investigate just the parts of interest of our samples.
+Thereby, with the help of gelextraction it was possible for us to carry out further experiments with the desired DNA fragments.

 **Materials:**